atomgalaxy/wg21-replacement-function/replacement-function.md

 substituting this signature into the call-expression, the replacement function is substituted.
 If this renders the program ill-formed, so be it.

+# Why this syntax

+- syntax noted actually already exist, just look for =delete
+- it works for `0` as "not-provided" and =delete as no body, consistently

-# Use-cases
+# Nice-to-have properties

-- deduce-to-type
-- programming overload resolution
-- expression-equivalent for `std::strong_order`
-- boxing arguments for type-elision
-- interactions with `__builtin_calltarget()`
-- interactions with templates
-- interaction with "fixing surrogate deduction"
-- programmable UFCS if we get pmfs are callable
 - removal of library-defined dispatch from callstacks
 - optimizers have to work way less hard
 - major symbol reduction
-- no issues with expressions - we don't modify expressions.
+- no issues with expressions - we don't modify expressions (compare: parametric expressions)
-- we can finally rename a function (Titus) and not break things
-- we can finally move overload sets around and not break ABI in some cases
-- make example for changing return type of conversion function
-- syntax noted actually already exist, just look for =delete
-- it works for `0` as "not-provided" and =delete as no body, consistently
-- since you can do argument replacement, you can deduce-to-trait and generate witness tables
+- No extra work for overload resolution - this feature has no bearing on overload resolution, as the `@_constant-expression_@` is evaluated at declaration time.

+# Use-cases

+## deduce-to-type

 ```cpp
 struct A {};